divorce, family dispute resolution, mediation

 When children are involved, mediation focuses on:

-Effective communication with your ex-partner is crucial in developing a cooperative co-parenting relationship, which benefits the children’s long-term well-being and their relationship with each parent.
-The primary focus in these discussions is always the best interests of the children.
-Mediation can help parents develop a cooperative co-parenting relationship, which is beneficial for the children’s long-term wellfare.
+Effective communication with your ex-partner is key to developing a cooperative co-parenting relationship which benefits the children’s long-term well-being and their relationship with each parent.
+The focus in these discussions is always the best interests of the children.
+Mediation can help parents develop a cooperative co-parenting relationship, which is good for the children’s long term welfare.

 Top Tips to Get the Most from the Mediation Process

-Start by preparing thoroughly and familiarising yourself with the process ahead, preparation is key to a successful mediation.
-Thorough preparation is key to resolving family law disputes effectively during mediation.
+Start by preparing thoroughly and familiarise yourself with the process ahead, preparation is key to a successful mediation.
+Thorough preparation is key to resolving family law disputes during mediation.

-Our experienced family lawyers can help you prepare effectively for your mediation session, ensuring you have all the necessary information and documentation at hand.
+Our experienced family lawyers can help you prepare for your mediation session so you have all the necessary information and documents.

 Manage Your Emotions